 The birth may be registered at any registration office in Lincolnshire.
-Registrations are made by appointment through our Customer Service Centre on 01522 782244.
+The nearest office to this hospital is at 4 Lindum Road, Lincoln LN2 1NN.
+Registrations are made by appointment through the Lincolnshire Customer Service Centre on 01522 782244.
 The lines are open Monday to Friday 08:00 - 18:00, Saturday 09:00 - 16:00.
 If you are unable to attend a registration office in Lincolnshire you may go to any other registration office in England and Wales and have the birth registered by declaration.
 In these cases the declaration will be sent to Lincolnshire and any birth certificates will then be sent to you by post.